Reassignment project: Early Modern Digital Agendas

 - Semi-organized list of links, including projects and readings of interest

-- Bibliography compiled by Folger scholars
+- Bibliography compiled at the Folger Institute

 - What’s EMDA?